ExpediaGroup/graphql-kotlin/website/versioned_docs/version-6.x.x/schema-generator/federation/federated-directives.md

 directive @provides(fields: FieldSet!) on FIELD_DEFINITION
 ```

-The `@provides` directive is used to annotate the expected returned field set from a field on a base type that is
+The `@provides` directive is a router optimization hint specifying field set that can be resolved locally at the given subgraph through this particular query path.
+This allows you to
-guaranteed to be selectable by the gateway.
-This allows you to expose only a subset of fields from the underlying
-federated object type to be selectable from the federated schema.
-Provided fields specified in the directive field set
+expose only a subset of fields from the underlying entity type to be selectable from the federated schema without the need to call other subgraphs.
+Provided fields specified in the
-should correspond to a valid field on the underlying GraphQL interface/object type. `@provides` directive can only be
-used on fields returning federated extended objects.
+directive field set should correspond to a valid field on the underlying GraphQL interface/object type. `@provides` directive can only be used on fields returning entities.

-#### Example 1:

 :::info
-Due to the smart entity type merging, Federation v2 does not require `@provides` directive if field can always be resolved locally.
+Federation v2 does not require `@provides` directive if field can **always** be resolved locally. `@provides` should be omitted in this situation.
 :::

+#### Example 1:

 We might want to expose only name of the user that submitted a review.